 The Adventure Starts Here

-Welcome to Melanin Base Camp: your home base for diversity in outdoor adventure sports.
+Welcome to Melanin Base Camp: your home base for diversity in outdoor recreation and environmental justice.
 Our purpose is to inspire you with weekly content from Black, Latinx, Asian, Indigenous and Queer People of Color who love the outdoors.
 Join the movement and help us #diversifyoutdoors.

 Recent Articles